longlonglin/longlonglin.github.io/blog.md

 ##  Must Watch Conferences (https://ccfddl.github.io/)
 You can obtain the following conference by the corresponding homepage or DBLP search engine (i.e., https://dblp.uni-trier.de/). <br>

-For Community/Clustering/PPR, we should pay attention to SIGMOD, VLDB, ICDE, KDD, WWW, NeurIPS, ICLR, ICML, AAAI, and IJCAI. <br>
+For GNN/Community/Clustering/PPR, we should pay attention to SIGMOD, VLDB, ICDE, KDD, WWW, NeurIPS, ICLR, ICML, AAAI, and IJCAI. <br>

-For GNN, we should pay attention to NeurIPS, ICLR, ICML, AAAI, IJCAI, SIGMOD, VLDB, ICDE, KDD, and WWW.  <br>